20 Things I Would Tell Myself At Age 20

 Every other week, I send an email out with an article I’ve written, or one of my favorite speeches, essays or poems.
 No ads, no sponsors, no spam, and nothing for sale.
 Just a dose of inspiration or beauty!

 I started publishing a list of advice on my birthday.
 I did it when I turned 43, 44, and last week when I turned 45.
 The post last week went wildly viral with over 400,000 people reading it.
-And now, most excitingly, I'm seeing others writing and sharing their own lists back.
+And now, most excitingly, I'm seeing so many others writing and sharing their own lists back.

 "I'm a Mum of 3 awesome kids and call Sydney, Australia home," Ness Quayle wrote to me last week.
 "When I was 9, I tragically lost my father.
 He was 42 years young.
 A few days ago, I turned 42 and my daughter, Ella, is 9.
 The significance of these ages has stirred a number of emotions in me for a number of months.
 What if I were to pass away?
 What would my kids remember of their Mother or me as a woman?"